A construction site is a notoriously dangerous environment that carries significant risk of injury to construction workers.

 - Heat Stroke – Many construction sites require year around work, regardless of the weather conditions.
 For workers in extremely hot environments, this can pose a hazard.
 Overexposure to the sun during the heat of summer can frequently cause a worker to suffer a heat stroke, which often comes with lightheadedness, nausea, or even fainting.
 If not property treated, heat stokes can lead to brain or kidney damage, and could even cause death.

-Consult with a Los Angeles construction site injury lawyer from our top-ranked law firm for more information about your specific injury.
+Consult with our top-ranked law firm for more information about your specific injury.

 What Causes Construction Site Injuries?